eae3532/practicalsproject/README.md

 The prototype and example notebooks from planning have been placed in an example folder structure.
 A practical from ESC3332 has been converted to a notebook in the Practicals folder.
 Copy and paste token identification is required at this stage.
+See DEV/Backlog on the project Drive for a list of development tasks.

 ### Running from Docker